Business could be asked to use less water, as scarcity risk reaches alert level in east of Scotland

 If dry periods continue, water users may be encouraged to reduce the volume of water they use or temporarily suspend water abstractions.

-Due to climate change, areas that have never experienced water scarcity before may face issues with their water resources.
-As well as having an impact on Scotland’s environment, food and drink production, hydropower generation and other businesses reliant on a consistent water supply could be affected.
+Due to climate change, SEPA said areas that have never experienced water scarcity before may face issues with their water resources.
+The organisation warned food and drink production, hydropower generation and other businesses reliant on a consistent water supply could be affected.

-SEPA has advised members of the public – especially those with a private supply - to be aware of the risk of water scarcity this summer.
+SEPA has advised members of the public, especially those with a private water supply, to be aware of the risk of water scarcity this summer.

-Head of Water and Planning at SEPA, Nathan Critchlow-Watton said: “In March this year, SEPA warned that water scarcity conditions could deteriorate quickly if dry weather continues.
+Nathan Critchlow-Watton, head of water and planning at SEPA, said: “In March this year, SEPA warned that water scarcity conditions could deteriorate quickly if dry weather continues.
 We are seeing that happen now in the east of Scotland as warning levels increase and expand to more areas each week.

 “We have been working with businesses to ensure they have a plan to deal with water scarcity that protects their operations and the environment.
 This should include carrying out checks to their equipment, considering upcoming water needs and following best practice such as irrigating at night.